 The Certified Management Accountant (CMA) is another top-tiered certification for accountants.
 The CMA title identifies the individual as a specialist in corporate accounting management.
 The CMA has some overlap with the CPA, but the CPA is focused more on compliance, tax, and controls.
 CMAs favor financial analytics, budgeting, and strategic assessment.
 This certification requires the minimum of a bachelor’s degree from an accredited college or university, two years of work experience, and successfully passing both parts of the exam.
 Part one of the exam covers financial reporting, planning, performance, and controls.
 Part two focuses on financial decision-making.
 The exam is administered by the IMA and has a 50 percent passing rate globally.

-Not as popular in the United States as the CPA, the Certified Financial Analyst (CFA) certification is more in demand throughout Europe and Asia.
+Not as popular in the United States as the CPA, the Chartered Financial Analyst (CFA) certification is more in demand throughout Europe and Asia.
 This certification prepares accountants for a career in the finance and investment domains.
 Requirements of this credential include a bachelor’s degree or four years’ worth of experience, plus passing all three sections of the exam.
 The exam is administered by the CFA Institute.
 There are three separate exams, each one taking up to six hours to complete.
 The exams must be completed in succession.
 This credential is considered one of the more rigorous ones to obtain, with a passing rate of less than 45 percent.

 The Enrolled Agent (EA) credential focuses on a career in taxation, whether it is working in tax preparation for the public, internally for a corporation, or for the government at the Internal Revenue Service (IRS).
 The EA certification was created by the IRS to signify significant knowledge of the US tax code and the ability to apply the concepts of that code.
 Enrolled agents have the privilege of being able to sign tax returns as paid preparers, and they are able to represent their clients in front of the IRS.
 The EA certification can be obtained by passing a three-part exam covering all types of individual and business tax returns.
 Once the certification is obtained, enrolled agents must follow strict ethical standards and complete 72 hours of continuing education courses every three years.